Safia Tarzi: Biography

 Safia Tarzi was known for her characteristic feminized turbans and waistcoats.
 In her design, she mixed traditional Afghan colorful embroidery, fabrics and furs with Western clothing models, and challenged traditional conceptions on what was considered masculine and feminine, urban and rural, Western and Oriental.

-She also enjoyed international fame.
-In 1969, Vogue selected Afghanistan as the location of a high fashion photo shoot, and made an editorial about Safia Tarzi.
+She also enjoyed international fame in the 1960s and 1970s.
+In 1969, British Vogue selected Afghanistan as the location of a high fashion photo shoot, and made an editorial about Safia Tarzi.

+Carnival of Fashion in Kabul Hotel Vogue

+Safia Tarzi was selected by Vogue and had her fashion show at the Kabul Hotel, where high-profile people attended, helping the Afghan economy.
+Safia Tarzi's fashion show displayed her style, which comprised the latest Afghan designs at the time, featuring colorful colors or winter fur outfits.
+Model Parwin Serji wore a black karakul suit teker; model Sediqi wore a satin gown trimmed with Kandahari patki embroidery.
+This was especially different because this style was used on shawls worn by men.
+Many more models were showing off Safia Tarzi's design, having used materials all locally produced.